Madison Square Garden (1890): Sports

 In 1902 and 1903, the Garden hosted the World Series of Football, which is best remembered for showcasing the first indoor professional football games.
 The 1902 event involved five teams.
 The Knickerbocker Athletic Club, "New York team", Syracuse Athletic Club and the Warlow Athletic Club represented New York state.
 Meanwhile, the Orange Athletic Club represented New Jersey.
 The eventual winner of the 1902 series was the Syracuse Athletic Club.
 The event returned to the Garden in 1903 for the second and final time.
 The 1903 series featured the Knickerbocker Athletic Club, Olympic Athletic Club, Oreos Athletic Club and Watertown Red & Black representing New York state.
 Meanwhile, the Orange Athletic Club represented New Jersey, and the Franklin Athletic Club represented western Pennsylvania.
 The Franklin Athletic Club would go on to claim the event's final title.

 On January 8, 1909, Matthew Maloney finished ahead of James Crowley and Sidney Hatch in an indoor marathon before 5,000 "wildly cheering" spectators held within the Garden.
 Maloney was reported to have set a new indoor record for the event (2:54:45.4).

 The Millrose Games were first held at the arena in 1914.

+During the 1921–22 season when they played in the Eastern Basketball League and first half of the 1922–23 season when they played in the Metropolitan Basketball League, the Original Celtics franchise would host home professional basketball games within this rendition of the Madison Square Garden in a time where the sport would be much different than what it is in the present day era.
+(The Original Celtics would later host games in the third rendition of the Madison Square Garden when they eventually ended up playing in the American Basketball League.)